 - It’s not cost-efficient

-As you can see, having a faster consumption method that requires less kratom can be a good thing.
+As you can see, having a faster consumption method that requires less kratom can be good.
 However, the potential for damage to your lungs is real, and vaping kratom can even nullify its positive impact.

 In the long run, vaping kratom isn’t advisable.